-An eruption action sequence – Strokkur is quite the super star, willing to perform a demanding routine at such regular intervals.
+An eruption action sequence – Strokkur is quite the superstar, willing to perform a demanding routine at such regular intervals.
 I stood there transfixed, not sure whether to laugh or cry.
 It was such an emotional moment and I wasn’t quite sure how to take it all in.
 I wanted to hug someone, whoop with joy, or jump up and down with delight!

 However, that would have been dangerous as the area surrounding the Geysir was a sheet of pure ice.
-Seeing as how I don’t even know how to ice skate (I’m such a bad Canadian), any jumping would result in me landing either face or ass first on the ground, maybe even injuring myself.
+Seeing as how I don’t even know how to ice skate (I’m such a bad Canadian), any jumping would result in me landing either face or ass-first on the ground, maybe even injuring myself.

 I ended up staying there to watch it erupt about 10 times, taking photos from as many vantage points as possible and capturing the Geysir in different states of eruption.
 Is it just me or does the last part of the sentence sound a little dirty?

 Walking back to meet the rest of my tour group and head to our next destination, I was smiling from ear to ear.
-Witnessing the eruptions, against the stark Icelandic landscape and pink, blue, orange hues of sunset surely goes down as one of my best travel moments yet.
+Witnessing the eruptions, against the stark Icelandic landscape and the pink, blue, and orange hues of sunset surely goes down as one of my best travel moments yet.

 How about you?
 Are you dreaming of a visit to see the Geysir Geothermal Field in Iceland?